 But also because millet gets super-crispy when panfried (remember these savory millet pancakes from the other day?).

-When the millet and egg mixture hits a touch of hot oil, a crunchy crust forms across the whole skillet.
+Just like with the pancakes, when the millet and egg mixture hits a touch of hot oil a crunchy crust forms across the whole skillet.
 Meanwhile, the inside of the mixture stays soft and smooth, a bit like a polenta or grits cake.

 So if you have leftover millet, use it in here for a very satisfying breakfast.
 If you don’t have leftover millet and want to make this recipe anyhow, never fear.
 The recipe gives instructions for cooking millet as well.

 - 1 cup uncooked millet (or use 3 and ½ cups cooked millet and skip step #1 below)